• Skip to primary navigation

 uncomfortable.
 It is your right to refuse to discuss anything you are not comfortable with.

-It is also your right to leave any situation you are not comfortable in. - It is OKAY if you decide the therapist is not a good fit.
+5. It is OKAY if you decide the therapist is not a good fit.
 No matter how long you have

 been working with a therapist, it is absolutely okay to decide that the clinician is not the